drugtrends/deaths-2019-shiny/notesOverall.md

 Deaths are considered **‘drug-induced deaths’** if they are directly attributable to drug use (e.g. drug toxicity/overdose is the underlying cause of death).
 They are considered **‘drug-related deaths’** where drugs played a contributory role (i.e., listed as an associated cause of death) and the death was attributable to another cause (e.g. motor vehicle accident).

-A [Tabulation list](http://www.abs.gov.au/AUSSTATS/abs@.nsf/Previousproducts/3303.0Appendix22016?opendocument&tabname=Notes&prodno=3303.0&issue=2016&num=&view=) of ICD-codes to identify causes of death attributable to drug-induced mortality was developed by the ABS based on a drug-induced death tabulation created by United States Centre for Disease Control and Prevention (CDC).
-We have adopted these codes for our definition of all drug-induced deaths (see below).

 ### Intent

 As part of the coronial investigation of drug-related deaths, the coroner assigns the manner of intent to these deaths where there is sufficient information.
 The ICD-10 coding incorporates codes for the following categories of intent: